erndweinmanuel-cloud/azure-vm-basics-cli/README.md

   --source firstvm01-snap01 \
   --output table
 ```
 This converts the snapshot into a bootable managed disk.
+The disk SKU is inherited from the snapshot source, unless it is explicitly overridden.

 ---